 Qualified means no waiver required, however, for FC I/IA/II/RPA Pilot individuals, echos read locally as trace or mild MR require ACS review via the ECG Library.
-The report and a CD/videotape copy are required for confirmation and to exclude underlying pathology such as MVP.
+The report images are required for confirmation and to exclude underlying pathology such as MVP.